rayjohnson/website/README.md

 Image references in my site all use absolute paths to the CDN.
 As such they are not stored in a part of the site that would be published by hugo.
-I do keep them in the cnd_images directory though to keep a copy of the origionals used.
+I do keep them in the cnd_images directory though to keep a copy of the originals used.